jewettaij/jacobi_pd/README.md

 #### The main feature of this repository is it's [license](LICENSE.md).

-I have recently been having a hard time finding a short, simple eigenvector calculator in C++ with an explicitly-stated permissive open-source license.
+I have had a hard time finding a short, simple eigenvector calculator in C++ with an explicitly-stated permissive open-source license.
 Amazingly, in early 2020, no simple *public-domain* C++ code yet exists for matrix diagonalization.
 Other C++ libraries such as Eigen or GSL use somewhat more restrictive licenses.